drowe67/freedv-gui/README.txt

 [ ] break fdmdv2_main.cpp into smaller files
 [ ] rename src files from fdmdv2_ -> freedv_
 [ ] profile code and explore optimisations
+[ ] The FreeDV waterfall doesn't pick up fast fading as well as
+    some other SDRS, would be good to review the code and adjust